Price per delegate: €1,250

 - Working with workgroups.

-- Setting up and assigning devices and users.
+- Setting up and assigning physical and virtual devices.

 - Setting up and monitoring routing configurations.